NOLS Wilderness First Responders Course

 -Avalanche Scenario (imagine coming upon a group of people laying on top of each other, tangled in webbing and rope and gear, screaming at the top of their lungs, in a foot of snow, , in the dark, while onlookers from the nearby Assisted Living Facility watch from afar..)

--Hypothermia Scenario (imagine it's 30 degrees outside, there's 2 feet of snow, and your friend is in her shorts and tank top, completely drenched, laying in the cold snow and you have to quickly perform your Patient Assessment while she her whole body is shaking because she's actually freezing!
+-Hypothermia Scenario (imagine it's 30 degrees outside, there's 2 feet of snow, and your friend is in her shorts and tank top, completely drenched in water, laying in the cold snow and you have to quickly perform your Patient Assessment while her whole body is shaking because she's actually freezing!
 Knowing my friend was cold and in distress made me want to help her that much more.)

 -Hot Air Ballon Scenario (imagine in the middle of assessing your patient one of the rescuers in your larger group starts to have a panic attack and instead of having just 5 patients you now have 6 patients you need to help)